Do Large Language Models know what humans know?: Discussion

-This question will become even more critical in the near future.
-LLMs will continue to increase in size and will be trained on larger data sets---orders of magnitude more words than a human is exposed to in a lifetime.
-This will likely lead to improvement in Theory of Mind tasks.
-If machines behave indistinguishably from humans in these tasks, the question of whether achievement on the False Belief Task itself constitutes sufficient evidence for Theory of Mind will have not just philosophical but also ethical consequences.
-And as LLMs grow, we will also need to reckon with the question of how big a model is too big to count as a valid demonstration of what humans could learn from language exposure alone.
-A truly massive future language model could in principle capture human behavior, but if it is trained on many lifetimes of language, this does not entail that the human capacity similarly derives from language exposure alone.
+These questions will become even more critical in the near future.
+LLMs will continue to increase in size and will be trained on larger data sets---orders of magnitude more words than a human is exposed to in a lifetime.\footnote{Indeed, in the course of revising this article, GPT-4 was released, achieving substantially higher scores on a range of different psychometric tests \citep{openai2023gpt4}.} If machines behave indistinguishably from humans on these tasks, the question of whether achievement on the False Belief Task itself constitutes sufficient evidence for false belief sensitivity will raise deep philosophical questions for the field: should such LLMs be considered ``agents'' capable of reasoning about the belief states of others, or should these demonstrations force us to reevaluate the utility of the instruments we use to measure these cognitive capacities?